-For each LCSR considered above, we calculate the OPE expression $\Fi_\OPE(\hat{M}^2, \hat{s}_0,q^2) \equiv \Fi_\OPE(q^2)$, where $i=p$ or $q$, at $q^2 = \{-20,\, -15,\allowbreak -10,\, -5\} \GeV^2$, varying all input parameters within their adopted intervals.
+For each LCSR considered above, we calculate the OPE expression $\Fi_\OPE(\hat{M}^2, \hat{s}_0,q^2)$ or $\D \Fi_\OPE(\hat{M}^2, \hat{s}_0,q^2)$, in both cases denoted for brevity as $\Fi_\OPE(q^2)$, where $i=p$ or $q$, at $q^2 = \{-20,\, -15,\allowbreak -10,\, -5\} \GeV^2$, varying all input parameters within their adopted intervals.
 Using the OPE only for negative $q^2$ values is justified by the fact that for $q^2\geq 0$, the subleading twist contributions become numerically of the same order of magnitude as the leading twist ones at $q^2=0$.
 This behaviour is not surprising and has already been noticed in Ref.~\cite{Gubernari:2022hrq}.
 We also observe that the contributions of three-particle DAs to LCSRs are relatively small (of the order of few per cent) compared to the contributions of two-particle DAs, in agreement with the results of Refs.~\cite{Gubernari:2018wyi,Gubernari:2020eft}.

-To obtain the form factors in the semileptonic region, that is for $0<q^2<(m_{B_{(s)}}-m_{D_{(s)0}^*})^2$, we fit for each LCSR the OPE results at $q^2\leq 0$ to the following $z$ expansion:
+To obtain the form factors in the semileptonic region, that is for $0<q^2<(m_{B_{(s)}}-m_{D_{(s)0}^*})^2$, we fit for each LCSR the OPE results $\F^{(i)}_\OPE (q^2)$ at $q^2\leq 0$ to the following $z$ expansion:

 The $q^2 \mapsto z$ map is defined as

 where

 The parameter $m_{(i)}$ in Eq.~(\ref{eq:zexpOPE}) is the mass of the lightest $b\bar{c}$ pole in the timelike region of the form factor related to $\Fi_\OPE$ via LCSRs.
 In fact, $\F^{(p)}_\OPE$ is associated with the form factor $f_+$ which contains $b\bar{c}$ states with spin-parity $J^P=1^+$ in the timelike region.
 Similarly, $\F^{(q)}_\OPE$ is related to a linear combination of $f_+$ and $f_0$, and the latter form factor has lighter states with $J^P=0^-$.
 Hence, we take $m_{(p)}=6.767 \GeV$ and $m_{(q)}=6.275 \GeV$, since those are the masses of the lightest $b\bar{c}$ states with $J^P=1^+$ and $J^P=0^-$~ , respectively, as estimated in lattice QCD \cite{Detmold:2015aaa}.